Blue Mountain Cross Country Camp

 I'm a picky eater, what will I eat?
 We have always been able to find something that even the pickiest eaters enjoy.
 We ask questions during registration so that we can have discussions with our campers and their parents before camp if there are any concerns about the food options.

 I have a food allergy, what will I eat?
-Our kitchen makes special meals that are allergen free for almost all allergies.
-We ask for allergy information during registration so that we can have discussions with our campers and their parents before camp if there are any concerns about food allergies.
+We have campers with allergies all time time!
+Our kitchen makes special meals that are allergen free for almost all allergies - they are prepared and served separately when needed.
+We ask detailed questions about your allergy during registration so that we can have discussions with our campers and their parents before camp if there are any concerns about food allergies.
+The camp chef is dedicated to ensuring our campers get safe and proper nutrition and there is always something to eat for every camper.

 What if I get hungry at a time when there isn't a meal?
 You are allowed to bring individual snacks to keep in your cabin.
 The "Canteen" is also open some nights and campers can buy sugary snacks and treats - they are $1-3 each (cash only).

-Should I bring water?
-No, unless you have a medical reason to do so.
+Should I bring water besides my full reusable water bottles?
+Not unless you have a medical reason to do so.

 Should I bring other fluids besides water?
-It's not uncommon to want an electrolyte drink when you're at BMXC - but it's often easier if you bring a powder packet rather than bottles of premade drinks
+It's not uncommon to want an electrolyte drink when you're at BMXC - but it's often easier if you bring a powder packet or liquid concentrate rather than bottles of premade drinks

 Cabins / Bathrooms

 Do I need to email a request for who will be in my cabin?
 No. Campers will be assigned to the same cabin as their teammates.
 Individuals and small teams will be grouped together by age and other factors so that everyone has a great cabin experience.
-If your camper is one of the rare instances not covered by these cases, we will contact you for more information in June or July.
+If your camper has a special circumstance, we will contact you for more information in July.

 Does the time when I register affect what cabin I'm in?
-No - don't worry.
-Campers will be assigned to the same cabin as their teammates.
+No. Campers will be assigned to the same cabin as their teammates regardles of when they sign up.
 Individuals and small teams will be grouped together as well so that everyone has a great cabin experience.
+If your camper has a special circumstance, we will contact you for more information in July.

-Can I request a particular cabin by name?
-No - we often rotate to give returning campers a new experience.
+Can I request a particular cabin or counselor by name?
+No. We often rotate to give returning campers a new experience.

 What are the bathrooms like?
-Each cabin has a communal bathroom with shower stalls, sinks, and toilets.
+Each cabin has a big bathroom and we supply the toilet paper.
+Shower and bathroom stalls are single person use, and each bathroom has multiple shower stalls and multiple bathroom stalls.
+Each bathroom has multiple sinks that are shared.
+The bathrooms have lots of cubbies that each camper can claim and use.
 Each cabin is a little different, but on average there is 1 shower and 1 toilet for every 6 campers.
-Occasionally the hot water needs a little time to refill before you shower - this is summer camp after all!
+Occasionally the hot water runs out needs a little time to refill before you shower - especially during peak shower times.
+This is summer camp after all!

 When is showering allowed?
 The cabin bathrooms can be used by its residents during any free time.
 Campers have opportunities to take showers before and after every meal, after each run, and during any other any time there isn't a required meal, run, or meeting.

 What are the amenities and accommodations like?
 Outside of what's answered above - BMXC prides itself on providing a traditional summer camp experience.
 Each cabin is a little different from the next and each cabin changes a little from year to year.
 Some cabins have one large bedroom with 30 beds, some cabins have 8 bedrooms with ~8 beds each, and many cabins have 2 bedrooms with 10-20 beds each.
-Regardless of which cabin you end up in you you get an individual bed with a small shelf and an electrical outlet.
+Regardless of which cabin you end up in we supply each camper with an individual bed with a mattress, a shelf and small area for their personal items, and an electrical outlet (3-prong, no USB receptacles).
 Occasionally your bed might be elevated / bunked.
 Everyone gets a mattress that isn't as comfy as your bed at home, but is great for camp especially when you're tired from a full day of activities.

 Are cabins supervised?
-Yes - every cabin has a staff member assigned to it.
+Yes, every cabin has a staff member assigned to it.
 Cabins with more campers get more staff.
-While staff members are not always in their cabin during the daytime they take care of supervising the cabin for the week.
+While staff members are not always in their cabin during the daytime they take care of overall supervision of the cabin for the week.

 What should I bring?
 Refer to the packing list for all recommended items.